One of the most frustrating things that happen when browsing a website is unexpected layout changes on a page.

 What is Cumulative Layout Shift (CLS)?

-CLS assesses the ratio between the affected portion within the viewport due to layout changes and the distance the shifted elements moved.
+CLS assesses the ratio between the affected portion of the viewport and the distance the shifted elements moved.
+Because of its impact on user experience, CLS influences your site’s ranking alongside these other Core Web Vitals metrics:

 As always, it’s important to note that the goal is to achieve a good user experience, not just scores.
 Those scores are only indicators of actions to take or issues to address.